saberespoder/sep-guidelines-draft/doc/index.md

 ![links](img/links.jpg)

-A Hyperlink indicates that the user is moving to a different page and should not be used instead of field label as it might mislead user.
+A Hyperlink indicates that the user is moving to a different page and should not be used instead of field label as it might mislead the user.

 ```HTML
 <a href="#">Link style</a>